Preparing for custody mediation

 Know your case!

 Is is important for you to know whether your custody case is weak or strong.
-You knowledge can help you determine how much leverage you have in mediation.
+This can help you determine how much leverage you have in mediation.
 Thus, know your case!

 Create a custody or visitation proposal

-In most cases even the none-custodial parent is entitled to reasonable visitation of his or her child.
-To prepare for custody mediation, get a calendar and mark on a calendar on which days each parent will have custody or visitation.
+In most cases even the none-custodial parent is entitled to reasonable visitation with his or her child.
+To prepare for custody mediation, get a calendar and mark on a calendar the days each parent will have custody or visitation.
 You can mark “M” for mother or “F” for father.
 Feel free to include when custodial/visitation time starts and ends.
-You can even say at what time each parent is entitled too a phone call or face-time with the child.
+You can even say at what time each parent is entitled to a phone call or face-time with the child.

 Create alternative proposals